TABLE OF CONTENTS

 Regular physical activity is especially important for seniors.
 It helps slow the natural decline in muscle, strength, and balance that can lead to a higher risk of falls and injury [2].
 A focus on prevention and well-being offers clear advantages over a healthcare model that only reacts to illness after it appears.
 Promoting accessible and enjoyable activities is a cornerstone of this preventative approach.
 By supporting pursuits that improve physical, mental, and social health, we can delay the impact of age-related challenges, reduce the burden on healthcare, and empower seniors to lead more fulfilling lives [1].

-B. Introducing Croquet: An Accessible and Multifaceted Activity for Seniors
+B. Introducing Croquet: An Accessible Activity That Works on Multiple Fronts

-Croquet is a highly suitable activity for promoting active ageing.
-It is a low-intensity, low-impact sport, which makes it gentle on the joints.
-This makes it accessible to a wide range of older adults, including those with limited movement or existing health conditions [5].
+Croquet is well-suited to promoting active ageing.
+It is a low-intensity, low-impact sport, gentle on the joints and accessible to a wide range of older adults, including those with limited movement or existing health conditions [5].
 Beyond its physical gentleness, croquet combines physical movement with deep strategic thinking and social interaction [6].

-This multifaceted nature provides a holistic benefit.
+This combination is what makes it effective.
 While many activities focus on one area of health, croquet addresses several at once.
 Its low-impact nature encourages physical participation [6], its strategic demands stimulate the mind [8], and the club environment builds social bonds [8].
-This makes croquet an efficient and appealing option for promoting overall well-being in seniors and a powerful case for broader support.
+This makes croquet an efficient option for promoting overall well-being in seniors.

 This article synthesises evidence from research and government publications to build a strong case for supporting croquet as a health-enhancing activity for Australian seniors.
 It uses Queensland as an integrated, illustrative case study.
 The paper outlines the sport’s physical, cognitive, and social benefits.

 Recognising that direct, high-level research on croquet is less common than for other sports, this analysis also draws on evidence from comparable activities.
 For physical benefits, it looks at low-impact sports like lawn bowls and golf.
 For cognitive benefits, it examines strategic games like mahjong and bridge.
 This approach is used because these activities share core features with croquet, such as similar body movements or mental demands.
 We acknowledge the limitations of these comparisons to ensure all conclusions are credible.
-This document, prepared by the Croquet Association of Queensland (CAQ), serves as a foundational resource to inform government policy and guide the collaborative efforts required to foster active and healthy ageing across the state.
+This document, prepared by the Croquet Association of Queensland (CAQ), is intended to inform government policy and guide the collaborative efforts required to support active and healthy ageing across the state.

 notion image

-II.
-The Holistic Health Benefits of Croquet for Australian Seniors
+III.
+The Health Benefits of Croquet for Australian Seniors

 A. Physical Well-being: Movement, Balance, and Vitality